 I am a Ph.D.
 Candidate in the Department of Politics, where I study international relations, international and comparative constitutional law, and qualitative methods.
 Broadly, my research focuses on the design and function of international organizations.
-My dissertation explores how legacies of democratic transitions and transgressions in a region shape an IO's toolkit for democracy enforcement, and questions when and how these organizations can effectively defend democracy in their member states post-accession.
-At Princeton, I am also a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union Program, and am a 2017-2018 Student Fellow with the Liechtenstein Institute on Self-Determination’s (LISD) Project on Women in the Global Community.
+My dissertation explores how legacies of democratic transitions and transgressions shape a regional international organization's toolkit for democracy enforcement, and questions when and how these organizations can effectively defend democracy in their member states post-accession.
+At Princeton, I am also a Graduate Associate in the Program in Law and Public Affairs (LAPA) and the European Union Program, and am a Center for International Security Studies (CISS) Fellow for the 2018-2019 academic year.

 I earned my M.A. in Politics from Princeton University (2016), and a B.A., magna cum laude, with honors in both Political Science and English from Temple University in Philadelphia (2014).